 Legacy files associated with the project include agents.py, kappa.py, heatmap.py, resource_dict.py, and maxent.py.
 If you have downloaded an older version of this project in the past then updated the same directory with newer downloads from Github, you should delete these legacy files; they are no longer used for the project.

-6. RUNCODE – Run the model, and understand which variables to edit.
+6. RUNCODE – Run the model.

 The code can be run in multiple ways, depending on what data you need to access.

+Before running, you may want to edit the configurations in fnnr_config_file.py.

-You may execute (run) one of the following modules:
+Then you may execute (run) one of the following modules:

-server.py – run this module if you would like to see a visualization of monkeys’ families (small-group in terms of Yang, Lei, and Yang 2002) movement through the FNNR in a given year (73 time-steps).
+server.py – run this module if you would like to see a visualization of monkeys’ family (small-group in terms of Yang, Lei, and Yang 2002) movement, as well as human resource gathering, through the FNNR in a given year (73 time-steps/year).

-graph.py– run this module to see graphs of the population changes over years, including births, deaths, and at the end of the model run, the demographic structure.
+graph.py– run this module to generate date of the population changes for humans and monkeys over years, including births, deaths, and at the end of the model run, the demographic structure.
 This also updates (or creates) a .csv file listing the age and sex structure of the monkeys in the reserve, and updates or creates a .csv file containing total agent movements that can have Excel heatmaps created from the data.

 Once the model is run in an IDE, it will take several minutes to complete (730 steps = 10 years at 73 5-day “ticks” a year; the model can be stopped before finishing, but the data written will not be complete).
 Make sure the model is set to “normal_run” from the model parameters near the beginning of model.py (near def __init__) if it is not the first time you are running it, and that the number_of_families (for monkey family groups) is set to 20 to accurately reflect a fully-sized GGM population.
 Results can be seen immediately (as in, with no further analysis work needed to generate output data) after the first run (that is, after a few dozen or hundred steps of the model are run) with the following .csv files generated: abm_export_summary.csv (for monkey populations) and abm_export_summary_humans.csv (for human populations).
 Further actions can be taken to analyze model results more deeply; this is described in Step 7 (Export) of this document and also in J. Mak’s thesis (searchable/downloadable through the SDSU library).